 Other roles of the MS include hosting liaison meetings between the MS and each department or bureau to ensure smooth communication within the ministry.
 The MS is said to be the key to the ministry's decision-making.

 The MS is in a position not only to lead but also to operate the whole of the ministry.
 By arranging and training the right personnel for the right positions, thereby upgrading their capabilities and improving their welfare, the MS builds an environment in which the personnel concerned can acquire an even higher education and work in a correct and lively manner.
-Another important role of the MS is to coordinate the organization of the entire MIC and the full number of personnel and to make budget requests for implementing the policies of the MIC, in order to ensure the ministry is organized in a manner in line with the current times and environment.
+Another important role of the MS is to coordinate the organization of the entire MIC and the full number of personnel, and to make budget requests for implementing the policies of the MIC, in order to ensure the ministry to be organized in a manner in line with the current times and environment.

 Moreover, to ensure an efficient and higher-quality administration, the MS assesses the policies of the MIC and makes administrative practices clear-cut by enriching its website contents and providing active public relations.